 The “Grocery Store” Eggs Don’t Have Them.
 Why Not?

 Commercially processed eggs go through various steps before the eggs make their way to our kitchens.
 Most eggs are candled for impurities and if a large meat spot is present the egg won’t make it to an egg carton.
 As time goes on the yolk absorbs water from the albumen, diluting any meat spots that might have made it through the commercial process.
-A meat spot is a sign of a very fresh egg!
+Finding a blood spot in your egg is a sign of a very fresh egg!

-Overall the meat spot in your egg normally is not something bad.
+Overall finding blood spots in your egg, normally, is not something bad.
 It’s a sign that you might have a young hen, and it is also a sign you have very fresh eggs.
 If the spot is a bit off-putting, take a spoon, scoop it out, and continue to enjoy your fresh egg!
 Those eggs are a sign of a job well done!

 we do our best to ensure their safety during transit, there are many factors that are out of our control.
 If your chicks arrive weak, chilled or lethargic here are a few tips to help ensure their survival:

 Chicken flock illness is hard!
 Muddy Oak Henhouse shares on dealing with illness that required completely culling and cleansing.